- Do I have to pay a membership fee to compete in GTA AM Tour events?

 20. How are tee times determined for Majors?

 Round 1 of two-day Majors will be a shotgun start.
-Round 2 of Majors will be, as usual, off the first tee in threesomes, with the leaders going out last in their respective Flights.
-Tee times for the first round will be emailed at least five days prior to the tournament.
+Round 2 of Majors will, as usual, see players tee off the first tee in threesomes, with the leaders going out last in their respective Flights.
+The tee time for the first round will be emailed at least five days prior to the tournament.
 Tee times for the second day will be emailed to players after round one is completed.
 Please see the event pages for details on starting times and power carts for each round.

 21. I am a ClubLink member.
 Do I get a discount on tournament fees?

-Tour players, who are also ClubLink members, will receive, courtesy of ClubLink, event discounts at the Grandview (Mazda Muskoka Major), National Pines Major (Taylormade Major) and Wyndance (Sundog Open) events.
-ClubLink will not be charging The Tour for you to play at those events.
+Tour players, who are also ClubLink members, will receive, courtesy of ClubLink, event discounts at the Blue Springs GC and Grandview GC.
 The Tour will charge you the full amount (as the billing is automated) but will then refund you the difference between the event fee and $80 (Plus HST).
 One week prior to each event, ClubLink members must send an email to the Host Club's Director of Golf and cc Mark Young.
 The email is to request from the Director of Golf, his/her confirmation that they will not be charging The GTA AM Tour for you, the ClubLink Member, to play in the event.

 As part of The GTA AM Tour's mandate to provide a fair and equitable playing field for all players, we regularly conduct reviews of the handicap factors of our players.
 This measure, as well as multiple opportunities for peer review on our website, is an important part of what makes The Tour an equitable and special place to compete.